mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 -> During each iteration, the accumulator is updated by adding the current element to it.
 The updated accumulator value is then returned and used as the accumulator in the next iteration.

--> The second argument of the reduce function (e.g., 0) defines the initial value of the accumulator.
-If no initial value is provided, reduce will use the first element of the array as the starting value.

 **Step-by-Step Breakdown**